Single Member LLC

 Disregarded entity

-• By default, single member LLC is treated as a disregarded entity i.e, owner and the LLC are considered the same.
+• By default, single member LLC is treated as a disregarded entity i.e, the owner and the LLC are considered the same.

 LLC as a corporation